galaxyproject/training-material/topics/admin/tutorials/terraform/tutorial.md

   - Launch and tear down a cluster with Terraform
 time_estimation: "60m"
 key_points:
-  - Terraform lets you develop implement infrastructure-as-code within your organisation
+  - Terraform lets you develop and implement infrastructure-as-code within your organisation
   - It can drastically simplify management of large numbers of VMs
 contributors:
   - erasche